ISAs and the DIY Investor

 Innovative Finance ISA

-The Innovative Finance ISA will allow savers using peer-to-peer lending platforms to receive tax-free interest from April 2016.
+The Innovative Finance ISA allowed savers using peer-to-peer lending platforms to receive tax-free interest from April 2016.

 Peer-to-peer (P2P) lending platforms that allow savers to lend directly to borrowers – individuals or companies – have grown exponentially and by the end of 2015 the amount lent was estimated to have passed £4 billion.